 BPsychSc (Hons), MAPS

 I have a Bachelor of Psychological Science with first class Honours from the University of New South Wales.
-I’m an AHPRA Registered Psychologist and member of the Australian Psychological Society (MAPS).
+I’m a Registered Psychologist with The Australian Health Practitioner Regulation Agency (AHPRA) and I am a member of the Australian Psychological Society (MAPS).

 My therapeutic approach is open and genuine, and tailored to the needs of my clients.
-I aim to provide a safe space where my clients can be themselves and share their story, as we work together towards their therapy goals.
+I aim to provide a safe and caring space where my clients can be themselves and share their story at their own pace, as we work together towards their therapy goals.

 I’ve worked in private practice, aged care, out of home care (foster care), and in the disability sector, across Sydney and regional New South Wales.
 My experience ranges from one-to-one therapy to behaviour support and training for care teams.
 My work in these areas has informed my understanding of trauma and the impact on the individual.

 I use therapies that are backed by scientific evidence (evidence-based therapies).
 Primarily Acceptance and Commitment Therapy (ACT), Cognitive Behaviour Therapy (CBT), Cognitive Behaviour Therapy Enhanced for Eating Disorders (CBT-E), and Mindfulness.
 I also use aspects other therapeutic approaches depending on the needs of my clients.

 Medicare rebates are available if you have a GP Mental Health Care Plan and referral.

 One: Oak trees have long been symbols of strength, endurance, stability, and renewal.
 My hope is that your personal journey towards the life you want, echoes these qualities.